Zoom is having a hell of a month.

-COVID-19 (heard of it?) drove hordes of newly remote workers to Zoom for both video conferencing and Zoom webinars.
-But all that new business revealed serious security issues, leading to headlines like the Guardian’s “Zoom is malware.”
+COVID-19 (heard of it?) drove hordes of people to Zoom.
+But all that new business revealed serious security issues.

-But even without the possibility of being “Zoom bombed,” using Zoom for webinars was always more of a workaround than a solution.
+But even before "Zoom bombing," Zoom webinars were more of a workaround than a solution.

 What’s a Webinar, Anyway?